Rhiner Allen Cruz Montero

 Cruz split the summer of 2008 between the Brooklyn Cyclones (Sv, 3.72, 13 K in 9 2/3 IP) and Savannah Sand Gnats (2-2, Sv, 5.04, 33 K in 30 1/3 IP).
 In '09, he was 3-3 with 22 saves and a 1.92 ERA as Savannah's closer.
 In 61 innings, he allowed only 2 walks but walked 31.
 He allowed a .199 opponent average.
 He was 4th in the South Atlantic League in saves, between Dan Remenowsky and Josh Satow.
 He was much better in the 2009 Baseball World Cup than in 2007, allowing one hit and no runs in 5 1/3 innings as Spain's top hurler.
 He did walk four but fanned 7.
 He got the win over Great Britain.

 With the 2010 St. Lucie Mets, Cruz was 0-5 with 6 saves and a 3.46 ERA, walking 53 in 75 1/3 IP.
-After his 2011 season spent with the Class A St. Lucie (2-1, 2.77, 18 K in 13 IP) and AA Binghamton Mets (3-2, 7 Sv, 4.14, 39 BB in 58 2/3 IP), Cruz opened scouts' eyes in the Dominican League by approaching 100 mph on the radar gun.
+After his 2011 season spent with the Class A St. Lucie (2-1, 2.77, 18 K in 13 IP) and AA Binghamton Mets (3-2, 7 Sv, 4.14, 39 BB in 58 2/3 IP), Cruz opened scouts' eyes in the Dominican League by approaching 100 mph on the radar gun; he had a 1.47 ERA for the Gigantes del Cibao that winter.
 The Mets had too many prospects to protect to add Cruz to their 40-man roster, given his past inconsistency.
 However, in the 2011 Rule V draft, the Houston Astros jumped on the chance to give the fireballer a shot, taking him with the first pick.

 - 2008 Mets Media Guide

 - Defunct IBAF site